trueos/trueos-docs/trueos-handbook/pico.rst

     : Pico Client IP display

-When logging out with the Pico client, several processes are begun.
-The client clears the session, then completely restarts the discovery and connection processes.
+When logging out with the Pico client, several processes begin.
+The client clears the session, then restarts the discovery and connection processes.
 The server will destroy the previous user's :file:`temp` file, along with the previously assigned **pico_auth #**.
-These processes prepare the server for a brand new connection and user login from the same Pico client.
+These processes prepare the server for a new connection and user login from the same Pico client.

 .. _vglaccel: